-Similar to the last survey, it is worth noting that 63.8% of all participants are located in Zurich.
+Similar to the last survey, it is worth noting that 63.8% of all participants of group 1 are located in Zurich.
 Basel, Vaud and Bern have sample sizes between roughly 7% and 9% and can be presented stand-alone.
-All other cantons are grouped together for confidentiality reasons and in order to get meaningful averages / median FTETCs.
+All other cantons are grouped together for confidentiality reasons and in order to get meaningful averages/median FTETCs.
 The category "Others" contains all other cantons with a very high variability over sectors, age and hierarchy, resulting in a higher mean FTETC than Zurich.

-The detailed mean FTETC and regression analysis output tables (split by the three data sets: all, group 1 and group 2 and including a waterfall graph for the group 1 analysis) can be found in the Appendix.
+The detailed mean FTETC and regression analysis output tables (split by the three data sets: all, group 1 and group 2) can be found in the Appendix.